Bibliography

 Jack Paar replaced him, transitioning the late-night format into a witty, conversation-driven one.
 But in 1960, Paar became one of the first late-night hosts to publicly clash with network censorship.
 After NBC cut a joke from his monologue without informing him, Paar walked off the show mid-broadcast, frustrated by what he saw as excessive interference in his work.

-In this clip from the following evening’s taping, he addresses his audience with a nearly 8-minute account of the controversy and expresses the toll such a decision had taken on him.
+In this clip from the following evening’s taping, he addresses his audience with a nearly eight-minute account of the controversy and expresses the toll such a decision had taken on him.

 Paar did eventually return to the show a few weeks later, but the experience left its mark.
 Just two years after the incident, he stepped away from The Tonight Show, citing exhaustion and the pressures of the job.